heyOnuoha/Free-Fintech-Engineering-Bootcamp/Introduction [Theory]/Accounting 101.md

 ### Debits and Credits

-A debit (Dr) is an entry on the left side of an account.
-It can incre
+A debit (Dr.) is an entry on the left side of an account.
+It can increase asset and expense accounts and decrease liability, equity, and revenue accounts.

+A credit (Cr.) is an entry on the right side of an account.
+It can increase liability, equity, and revenue accounts and decrease asset and expense accounts.

+## General Ledger (GL)

+A General Ledger (GL) is a complete record of all financial transactions that occur within an organization over its lifetime.

+It serves as the central repository for the accounting data transferred from all subledgers and journals, like the sales journal, purchases journal, cash receipts journal, and cash disbursements journal.

+A GL is made up of Accounts, Transactions Details (date, narration, and amount), and Debit and Credit Entries.

+[Image of GL]

+### Fiscal Year

+A fiscal year is the time period a